flux-framework/flux-restful-api/docs/tutorials/local.md

 # Local Install

 This tutorial will show running the Flux Restful API on an allocation where you have flux (so you are the instance owner).
-This is arguably unecessary, because you have the Flux command line client to interact with, but we show the example to demonstrate that it's possible.
+This is arguably unnecessary, because you have the Flux command line client to interact with, but we show the example to demonstrate that it's possible.